robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I was silent for a moment.
 Discarded zippers seemed to glower at me from the cutting table.

 "Um, it matters because..."
 My throat tightened.
 "Design and material has to fit together."
-Lisa and Brittany watched me—waiting.
+Lisa and Brittany watched me — waiting.

 I have to say this right.